apollographql/apollo-kotlin/README.md

 ## Incubating plugin
 The incubating plugin is available in the SNAPSHOTS starting with version 1.2.0-SNAPSHOT.
 Compared to the current plugin, it:
-* is 100% written in kotlin for autocompletion and compile-time type safety.
+* is 100% written in Kotlin for autocompletion and compile-time type safety.
 * has a notion of `service` for declaring multiple schemas and their graphql files.
 * replaces `outputPackageName` with `rootPackageName` so that the package hierarchy is not flattened. ([issue](https://github.com/apollographql/apollo-android/issues/1367))
 * adds a `downloadXYZSchema` to automatically update the schema.json. ([issue](https://github.com/apollographql/apollo-android/issues/1516))